0cjs/sedoc/git/submodule.md

 However, usually the tree referencing a submodule will also include a `.gitmodules` file at the root giving a logical name and default source URL for the submodule repo.
+The source URL may be made relative by starting it with `./` or `../` in which case it's relative to the URL of the superproject's default remote.

 The history of the submodule repo remains completely independent of the repo using the submodule, though Git provides help maintaining the